Trauma Guidelines

 A trauma call ends with acceptance to a hospital service (DCCM, a surgical service or the Emergency Department) with a clear plan for definitive care.

-B. Activitating a Code Crimson Call
+B. Activating a Code Crimson Call

 A Code Crimson call is made either by HEMS or once the patient is in ED and assessed as potentially requiring surgical or interventional radiology to control haemorrhage post trauma.